 I could never figure out why there are so many naked toilets in Peru.
 We all know to be prepared with our own supply of toilet paper but most people don't travel with a personal toilet seat.
 Wax paper seat covers don't cut it.
 Just trust me.

 I've seen naked toilets all over the country including Cusco, Sacred Valley, Lake Titicaca and in southern Peru.
 Do local women not notice the lack of seats?
 Do they care?
 Recently I found a folding toilet seat for adults.
 Here's the link in case you are curious.

 Here's why there are so many toilets without seats in Peru.

 While talking to Vidal I recently found out why there are so many toilets without seats.
-Vidal told me he was in Lima where he went to a hardware store to buy some things for his house including a replacement seat for his family toilet.
-He couldn't find them and continued looking.
+Vidal told me he went to a hardware store in Lima to buy some things for his house including a replacement seat for his family toilet.
+He couldn't find them and continued looking elsewhere.
 Eventually he discovered that toilet seats in Peru are not sold individually.
 Even he thought he could buy a replacement seat for a toilet.
 But no you can't.
 The only way to get a toilet seat is to buy a toilet with it!
 This explains so much.
 In one place he found a toilet seat for sale but it cost more than an entire new toilet.